Shooting at Capital Gazette newspaper in Annapolis

 A police spokesman said they recovered a long gun, but couldn’t say anything more about the weapon.

-About 170 people were evacuated from the building on the outskirts of Annapolis, which not only houses the newspaper but other professional offices.

-The 30,000-circulation daily is owned by The Baltimore Sun, which reported police were on the scene at its headquarters in Baltimore as a precaution.
+The Baltimore Sun said police were at its headquarters as a precaution.

 The New York Police Department also confirmed they have dispatched officers to media outlets in their city.